The Lakers are keeping Reaves and Russell. The Bucks agreed to keep Lopez in free agency

 Reaves and Russell were both starters in the postseason for the Lakers, who made the Western Conference finals before falling to the eventual NBA champion Denver Nuggets.

-Also Saturday, Milwaukee — which had already retained Khris Middleton — found a way to keep Brook Lopez on a two-year deal, a person familiar with the agreement told the AP.
+Also Saturday, Milwaukee — which had already retained Khris Middleton — kept center Brook Lopez on a two-year deal, a person familiar with the agreement told the AP.
 The Athletic and ESPN reported the deal was worth $48 million for the 35-year-old Lopez, who averaged 15.9 points in 78 games this past season for the Bucks.

+Russell Westbrook is also staying where he ended last season, agreeing to a two-year deal with the Los Angeles Clippers — after starting the last 21 games for them in the regular season and their five playoff games.
+The second year is at Westbrook’s option, a source said; ESPN reported the deal was worth $8 million.

+Brooks — who made tons of headlines for his talking, on and off the court, during Memphis’ first-round playoff series against the Lakers — is getting a new home in Houston, after agreeing to a four-year deal worth nearly $80 million, a source told AP.
+ESPN reported it may become a sign-and-trade, one that would create a massive trade exception for the Grizzlies.

+Brooks was fined by the NBA for not talking to the media after some playoff losses, including the last one that happened to be the worst playoff loss in franchise history.
+He was ejected from Game 3 of that series for striking LeBron James in the groin.
+That was after he called James "old" and led the NBA with 18 technical fouls this season, earning a pair of one-game suspensions in the process.

+Brooks was offered an extension last year but turned it down.
+The Grizzlies later decided he wouldn't be in their future plans.

-While Reaves, Russell and Lopez stayed put, Max Strus found a new home.
+While Reaves, Russell, Lopez and Westbrook stayed put, Max Strus found a new home.

 Strus — who helped Miami get to the NBA Finals — is headed to the Cleveland Cavaliers, agreeing to a $63 million, four-year deal that was finalized Saturday by making the transaction part of a three-team trade, according to two people familiar with the negotiations.